 Exercise in Faith

 1st Corinthians 6:19: “Did you know that your bodies are temples of the Holy Spirit, who is in you…” In Paul’s 1st letter to the Corinthians he informs us that our bodies are like a house that is a home, an indwelling for the Holy Spirit to live.
-To me, that is amazing!
-We have the Holy Spirit living in us; therefore, we should build a sturdy house, a solid body for the Spirit to live in.
-When our physical bodies are healthier we are better able to serve Christ and His larger body, the Church.
+Everyone has the Holy Spirit living in us; therefore, a sturdy house should be built, a solid body for the Spirit to live in.
+When physical bodies are healthier, Christ and His larger body, the Church are better served.

-Contemplating on this scripture inspired me to start Exercise in Faith twelve years ago.
+Contemplating on this scripture-inspired Endre to start Exercise in Faith twelve years ago.
 Exercise in Faith is a total body strength training class using trx-straps (body-weight strength training) and bands, while listening to upbeat music.
-We start off with a prayer, an active stretch/warm-up, and strengthen our bodies for two to three circuits, depending on your fitness level.
+The group starts off with a prayer, an active stretch/warm-up, and then two to three circuits are performed, depending on attendees’ fitness levels.
 All levels are welcomed.
 In fact, everyone is encouraged to listen to their bodies and train in their comfort zone.
-(Which means you can rest at any time.).
-We are a fun bunch, friendly, and supportive of one another…join us and strengthen your body, mind, and Spirit, every Saturday at 10am in the undercroft, or when warm enough and dry outside, in the parking lot.
+Exercise in Faith is a fun bunch, friendly, and supportive of one another…join this group and strengthen your body, mind, and Spirit, every Saturday at 10am in the undercroft, or when warm enough and dry outside, in the parking lot.